A Framework for Data-Driven Explainability in Mathematical Optimization: Model Discussion

 \begin{theorem} Problem

 can be solved in polynomial time, if the nominal problem can be solved in polynomial time for arbitrary cost values. \end{theorem} \begin{proof} We note that

 For all $j\in [n]$, let

-With this notation, the objective function thus becomes $\sum_{j\in [n]} (\alpha c^I_j+(1-\alpha)\mu_j)x_j + \sum_{i\in[N]} \tilde{\lambda}_i \cdot |\{j\in E' : x^i_j = 1\}|$.
+With this notation, the objective function thus becomes $\sum_{j\in [n]} (\alpha c^I_j+(1-\alpha)\mu_j)x_j + \sum_{i\in[N]} (1-\alpha)\tilde{\lambda}_i \cdot |\{j\in E' : x^i_j = 1\}|$.
 As the nominal problem with arbitrary costs can be solved in polynomial time, the claim follows. \end{proof}

-Let us consider in more detail the shortest-path problem.
+Let us consider in more detail the shortest path problem.
 There, a directed graph $G = (V, E)$ with vertices $V$ and edges $E\subseteq V\times V$ with non-negative edge weights $c_{u,v} \geq 0$ for $(u, v) \in E$ are given.
 The task consists in determining a cost-minimimal path between two vertices $s,t\in V$.

 \begin{cor} Problem~\eqref{spexp} can be solved in polynomial time for the shortest path problem in directed acyclic graphs and for the minimum spanning tree problem. \end{cor}

 In particular the shortest path problem will be studied in more detail in the computational section.
 We note that the problem still remains hard for general directed graphs $G=(V,E)$.